filakhtov/gentoo-use-docs/media-libs/mesa.md

 This flag should only be enabled if there is a need to run Wayland server on the target system.

 ### X
-Append the `x11` value to the `-Dplatforms=` option and pass it to the meson build command.
+Append the `x11` value to the `-Dplatforms=` option and pass it together with `-Dglvnd=true` option to the meson build command.
 Enable support for X11 (X Windows System, aka X) platform for various Mesa drivers to allow indirect GLX rendering, DRI or DRM within X server applications (depending on enabled backends and drivers).

 This flag should be enabled if the target system runs X11.

 ### xa
 This feature only works for the `freedreno`, `nouveau` and `vmware` Gallium3D drivers and therefor requires the `gallium` flag to be enabled.
-Pass the `-Dgallium-xa=true` option to the meson build script.
+Pass the `-Dgallium-xa=enabled` option to the meson build script.
 Build and install the XA (X.Org Acceleration) state tracker developed by VMWare.
 It provides versioning support, surface functionality, and YUV blits for textured X-Video, Solid fills without ROP functionality, Copies with format conversion and reinterpretation but without ROP, Xrender-type compositing for general acceleration.
 It is primarily designed for use by the `vmwgfx` on VMware-virtualized guest operating systems.
 The Freedreno driver uses XA for accelerating 2D with open-source, reverse-engineered Qualcomm graphics driver.

 This flag should only be enabled if the target system runs inside of VMWare machine or runs on Adreno GPU with Freedreno driver.

 ### xvmc
 The feature only works with the `r600` or `nouveau` Gallium3D driver and requires `gallium` flag to be enabled.
-Pass the `-Dgallium-xvmc=true` option to the configure script.
+Pass the `-Dgallium-xvmc=enabled` option to the configure script.
 Enable the XvMC (X-Video Motion Compensation) API support - an X.Org Server extension that allows video programs to offload portions of the video decoding process to the GPU video-hardware.
 It is old and outdated extension that is currently obsolete by VA-API and VDPAU and is disabled by default in Mesa.

 This flag should normally be disabled and VA-API or VDPAU should be used instead.
 However it can be used for old hardware that has no such capabilities.

+### zink
+Append `zink` to the `-Dgallium-drivers=` option and pass it to the meson build script.
+Build and install the Zink Gallium driver that emits Vulkan API calls instead of targeting a specific GPU architecture.
+This can be used to get full desktop OpenGL support on devices that only support Vulkan.
+This is a very early stage development.

+This flag should normally be disabled.

 ### zstd
-Pass the `-Dzstd=true` option to the meson build script.
+Pass the `-Dzstd=enabled` option to the meson build script.
 Use the `libzstd` library to compress the shader cache using the ZSTD compression algorithm instead of the ZLIB, which is both faster and provides better compression.

 This flag can be safely disabled.